 What are the economic benefits of breastfeeding?

-You save on the purchase of formula, bottles, sterilizers and accessories.
-In addition, breastfed babies get sick less, with a saving also on doctor visits.
+You save on formula, bottles, sterilizers, and accessories.
+Furthermore, breastfed babies get sick less, which also saves on doctor visits.

 How to choose a good nursing bra?

-It must be comfortable, easy to open with one hand, without rigid underwires and in breathable material.
-MySanity models are designed precisely for this.
+It should be comfortable, easy to open with one hand, without rigid underwires, and made of breathable material.
+MySanity models are designed with this in mind.